rsheldiii/Keebcard/README.md

 # Flashing

-The KeebCard code is currently compiled and flashed with an ISP programmer via the Arduino suite.
-I'll add detailed flashing instructions later.
+The KeebCard code is currently compiled and flashed with an ISP programmer via the Arduino suite. [check out the flashing tutorial here](https://www.youtube.com/watch?v=2kj1aFIwNek)

 # Fabbing